Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Results

-The results are summarized in Table~\ref{table:quant_public_db}.
-The table (bottom) evaluates the regressor trained from scratch using straight 3D supervision on standard 3D datasets (H36M, MPI-INF-3DHP, PanopticDB), the EFT-lifted datasets $[\text{MPII}]_{\text{EFT}}$, $[\text{LSP}]_{\text{EFT}}$, $[\text{COCO-Part}]_{\text{EFT}}$ and $[\text{COCO-All}]_{\text{EFT}}$, as well as various combinations.
+The results are summarized in \cref{table:quant_public_db}.
+The table (bottom) evaluates the regressor trained from scratch using straight 3D supervision on standard 3D datasets (H36M, MPI-INF-3DHP, 3DPW), the EFT-lifted datasets $[\text{MPII}]_{\text{EFT}}$, $[\text{LSP}]_{\text{EFT}}$, $[\text{COCO-Part}]_{\text{EFT}}$ and $[\text{COCO-Train}]_{\text{EFT}}$, as well as various combinations.
 Following~\cite{kanazawa2018end, kolotouros2019spin}, performance is measured in terms of reconstruction errors (PA-MPJPE) in $mm$ after rigid alignment on two public benchmarks: 3DPW and H3.6M\footnote{See the supp.~material for the result on the MPI-INF-3DHP benchmark.}.
-The models trained with indoor 3D pose datasets (H36M, MPI-INF-3DHP, and PanopticDB) perform poorly on the 3DPW dataset, which is collected outdoor.
+The models trained with indoor 3D pose datasets (H36M and MPI-INF-3DHP) perform poorly on the 3DPW dataset, which is collected outdoors.
 By comparison, training exclusively on the EFT datasets performs much better.
-Notably, the model trained \emph{only} $[\text{COCO-All}]_{\text{EFT}}$ outperforms the previous state-of-the art method, SPIN~\cite{kolotouros19convolutional}, on this benchmark.
-Combining training data improves performance further, with the second best result (54.2 $mm$) achieved by the $[\text{COCO-All}]_{\text{EFT}}$ + H36M + MPI-INF-3DHP combination, and the best one (52.2 $mm$) obtaining by including the 3DPW training data too.
+Notably, the model trained \emph{only} on $[\text{COCO-Part}]_{\text{EFT}}$ is already comparable to the previous state-of-the art method, SPIN~\cite{kolotouros19convolutional}, on this benchmark.
+Combining multiple training datasets improves performance further; the model trained with $[\text{COCO-Train}]_{\text{EFT}}$ outperforms SPIN achieving (57.5 $mm$) and the model trained with $[\text{COCO-Train}]_{\text{EFT}}$ + $[\text{PoseTrack}]_{\text{EFT}}$ is comparable to VIBE~\cite{kocabas2019vibe} that is the previous best method using a video input (using temporal cues).
+Combining both EFT datasets and 3D datasets shows even better results with the result (54.7 $mm$) achieved by the $[\text{COCO-Train}]_{\text{EFT}}$ + H36M + MPI-INF-3DHP combination, and the best one (51.6 $mm$) by including the 3DPW training data.

-We also compare EFT to SMPLify~\cite{Bogo2016} in two ways.
-In $[\text{COCO-Part}]_{\text{SMPLify}}$ we use SMPLify to post-process the output of the fully trained SPIN model, and in $[\text{COCO-Part}]_{\text{SPIN}}$ we use the ``SMPLified'' outputs that SPIN generates during learning~\cite{kolotouros2019spin}.
-As shown, the models trained on the EFT datasets perform better than the ones trained on the SMPLify-based ones, suggesting that the pseudo ground-truth generated by EFT is better.
+We also compare EFT to SMPLify~\cite{Bogo2016} for generating the pseudo-annotations.
+In $[\text{COCO-Part}]_{\text{SMPLify}}$ we use the SMPLify output to post-process the output of the fully trained SPIN model, and in $[\text{COCO-Part}]_{\text{SPIN}}$ we use the fitting outputs that SPIN generates during learning~\cite{kolotouros2019spin}, which are publicly available.
+We include the result of ExPose~\cite{ExPose:2020} in~\cref{table:quant_public_db} that similarly built a pseudo-gt dataset using SMPLify-X with a manual filtering process by human annotators.
+As shown, the models trained on the EFT datasets perform better than the ones trained on the SMPLify-based ones, suggesting that the quality of the pseudo GT generated by EFT is better.